PowerNightFire/Expoint-Station/docs/installation.md

 First-time installation should be fairly straightforward.
 First, you'll need BYOND installed.
 You can get it from [here](http://www.byond.com/).

 This is a sourcecode-only release, so the next step is to compile the server files.
-Open `nebula.dme` by double-clicking it, open the Build menu, and click compile.
+Open `baystation12.dme` by double-clicking it, open the Build menu, and click compile.
 This'll take a little while, and if everything's done right you'll get a message like this:

-    saving nebula.dmb (DEBUG mode)
+    saving baystation12.dmb (DEBUG mode)

-    nebula.dmb - 0 errors, 0 warnings
+    baystation12.dmb - 0 errors, 0 warnings

 If you see any errors or warnings, something has gone wrong - possibly a corrupt download or the files extracted wrong, or a code issue on the main repo.
 Ask on IRC or discord.